brian-xu/scaffold-gs-nerfstudio/README.md

 #### Note: there are several differences when compared to the reference implementation, as we build off of the nerfstudio implementation of NeuS.

 ## Neus-Acc: NeuS with empty space skipping based on nerfacc
 Now includes a port of NeuS-Acc from [SDFStudio](https://github.com/autonomousvision/sdfstudio), ported for recent versions of nerfstudio and gsplat.
-Used in the implementation of GSDF to considerably speed up training.

 #### Note: Neus-Acc implementation is currently experimental.